 The optimum temperature for flowering and fruit set in pepper is 16°C (Pressman et al 1998), while the optimum 24-hour temperature for yield is about 21°C. However, the day/night temperature difference is of minor importance compared with the effect of the 24-hour mean temperature for fruit set, fruit development and the fruit growth period of sweet pepper (Bakker 1989).

-Pepper flowers are small under high night temperatures, where under low night temperatures they are large (Pressman et al 1998).
+Pepper flowers are small under high night temperatures, where they are large under low night temperatures (Pressman et al 1998).
 The formation of malformed fruit is associated with problems with temperature during pollination.
-Flattened fruit or "buttons" indicate insufficient pollination as it is associated with the development of very few seeds per fruit (Pressman et al 1998).
-The functioning of female flower organs is inhibited at low night temperatures (14°C or less) which gives rise to flattened fruit.
+Flattened fruit or ‘buttons’ indicate insufficient pollination as it is associated with the development of very few seeds per fruit (Pressman et al 1998).
+The functioning of female flower organs is inhibited at low night temperatures (14°C or less), which gives rise to flattened fruit.

-Figure 31.
-Flower and fruit set.
+Figure 13.
+Flower and fruit set

 However, the plants generally do not have trouble continuing to set flowers under these conditions.
 Stressful summer conditions direct the plants to remain generative and can push the plants to be too generative.
 The plants have to be managed to maintain adequate leaf cover and balanced fruit load, by leaving more leaves on the plants and targeting about 6 fruit per stem.
-If too many fruit per stem are allowed to set, and the plant is not directing adequate resources to leaf development, the plant will "stall" and will not be able to fill the fruit, resulting in yield loss.
+If too many fruit per stem are allowed to set and the plant is not directing adequate resources to leaf development, the plant will stall and not be able to fill the fruit, resulting in yield loss.

 After this flower sets, the flower at the third node is removed and the fourth node is left to develop.
 The flowers that follow at the fifth node and upwards are allowed to set freely.
 If the flower at the second node aborts, allow the third node to set a flower, if this flower sets, remove the flower at the fourth node and then allowing all subsequent flowers to set.

-It has also been shown that the beneficial effects of pollination appears related to the cultivar grown, with some, but not all cultivars demonstrating this enhanced development of fruit in response to pollination (Portree 1996).
-If bumblebees are used to aid pollination it is important to manage the bees to ensure that they do not visit the individual pepper flowers too aggressively which can result in scarring of the developing pepper fruit.
+It has also been shown that the beneficial effects of pollination appears related to the cultivar grown, with some but not all cultivars demonstrating this enhanced development of fruit in response to pollination (Portree 1996).
+If bumblebees are used to aid pollination, it is important to manage the bees to ensure they do not visit the individual pepper flowers too aggressively.
+This can result in scarring of the developing pepper fruit.

 Target 5% overdrain early in the cycle and increase overdrain up 30% in summer.
 Increase the amount of water in accordance with the demands of the plant.
 If the plants have a light green 'halo' at the growing point in the morning, they received adequate water during the previous day.
 The root zone E.C. will rise if the volume of water is not adequate.
 Feed at an E.C. in the range of 2.5 to 3.0 mmhos to maintain a root zone E.C. of 3.5 to 4.0 mmhos.

 It takes between 7 and 9 weeks from fruit set to harvest, taking longer during the low light periods of the year.
 The fruit is harvested at 85 - 90% colour and a knife is used to make clean cuts on the peduncle (fruit stem) and care must be taken not to cut into adjacent fruit or stems.

-|Table 10: Guide to Pepper Grade
+Table 1.
+Guide to Pepper Grade

 (Fruit diameter in millimetres)